hookahtagen/PolyVigenere/README.md

 ## Polyalphabetic Cipher Encrypter/Decrypter

 ### Description:<br>
-<sup>This program allows for encryption and decryption of plaintext messages <br>
-using a polyalphabetic cipher.
+<sup>This program allows for encryption and decryption of plaintext messages using a polyalphabetic cipher.
 The program uses an alphabet dictionary <br>
 to define the different alphabets for each character in the key.
-The <br>
-key is then used to shift the corresponding character in the plaintext <br>
+The key is then used to shift the corresponding character in the plaintext <br>
 by one place for encryption, or by one place in reverse for decryption. <br>
 <br>
-The program also allows for the use of a custom alphabet dictionary, <br>
-which can be used to define the alphabets for each character in the key. <br>
+The program also allows for the use of a custom alphabet dictionary, which can be used to define the alphabets for each character in the key. <br>
 The default alphabet dictionary is as follows:<br>

 ```
 alphabets = {
     'A': 'EKMFLGDQVZNWOTYHXUSPIBARCJ',